 I squinted sideways at my Sleep, its steam-coloured skin.

 ‘I don’t think so.
-If anything, it looks like Aunt Lucy but that’s because the only time I saw her was at the open casket.’
+If anything, it looks like Aunt Lucy, but that’s because the only time I saw her was at the open casket.’

 My brother chuckled; a muffled sound, hand hovered over the mouthpiece.
 It was three o’clock in the morning, heavy-lidded sky.

-‘Pretty spooky,’ he said, ‘Plus kind of a bore.
+‘Pretty spooky,’ he said.
+‘Plus kind of a bore.
 There’s nothing on TV this time of night.’

 An interview ran in a Sunday broadsheet: a young woman studying history at university, who described the experience of falling in love with her Sleep:

-‘I don’t think mine likes me very much,’ I said to my brother, finishing my hot chocolate and reaching for the dregs of his ‘It always seems so distracted.’
+‘I don’t think mine likes me very much,’ I said to my brother, finishing my hot chocolate and reaching for the dregs of his.
+‘It always seems so distracted.’

 My brother shrugged, squinting down towards the bottom of the steps where our Sleeps were jostling elbows and kicking at each other’s feet.

-‘What’s stupid is I’ve always been a very troubled sleeper,’ she said, gesturing to her mouthguard ‘You’d think I would have been one of the first.’
+‘What’s stupid is I’ve always been a very troubled sleeper,’ she said, gesturing to her mouthguard.
+‘You’d think I would have been one of the first.’

-Leonie took to knocking on my door at midnight; little Bastille knocks which I answered in the leisurely way I now did everything, sometimes setting a pot of coffee to steep before I came to the door.
-Perhaps in a bid to lure her Sleep out into the open, she had put away her old nightclothes and came over usually in soft blue jeans and work shirts.
+Leonie took to knocking for me at midnight; little Bastille knocks which I answered in the leisurely way I now did everything, sometimes setting a pot of coffee to steep before I came to the door.
+Perhaps in a bid to lure her Sleep out into the open, she had put away her old nightclothes and usually came over in soft blue jeans and work shirts.
 She was a writer, she told me, she wrote an agony column for a newspaper I occasionally read.
 She had an overcaffeinated rattle about her, a slight urgency to her widened eyes that begged me not to ask if she was feeling tired.
 Occasionally, I would catch her staring enviously at my Sleep, unconsciously mimicking its gestures.
 She was tired of tiredness, she told me.
 She was tired of feeling left out.

 ‘Listen to this one,’ was her usual refrain, affecting the voices of her letter-writers.
-A teenaged girl who was too shy to masturbate with her Sleep watching.
+A teenage girl who was too shy to masturbate with her Sleep watching.
 A university student whose Sleep stood in front of the door in the mornings and made it impossible to go to class.
 A man who complained that his wife had a Sleep and he didn’t – a situation which he felt undermined his standing in the relationship.
-This last Leonie read aloud with her tongue pressed downwards, a voice which shaped itself around contempt but left her face impassive.
+This last Leonie read aloud with her tongue pressed downwards, in a voice which dripped contempt but left her face impassive.
 ‘She doesn’t say she has a Sleep because she works harder and needs the extra hours awake, but I feel the judgement is implicit.’

-‘I wonder if it’s unethical,’ she said to me once ‘For me to be answering these letters when I don’t have a Sleep myself.’
+‘I wonder if it’s unethical,’ she said to me once.
+‘For me to be answering these letters when I don’t have a Sleep myself.’